pablop16n/web-docs-scorer/README.md

 ### numbers_score

-This metric is processed with `crawled_text_qualifier.score_numbers()`, and it's used to determine whether there is a high number of numeric characters in a document.
+This metric is processed with `docscorer.score_numbers()`, and it's used to determine whether there is a high number of numeric characters in a document.
 It is computed by getting the percentage of numeric characters compared to alphabetic characters:

 `numeric_characters / alphabetic_characters * 100`